 The Dyson series of vacuums claim to be some of the most powerful house cleaning devices in the world.
-Invented by an Englishman in the 1980s, it took nearly 20 years for the vacuums to become popular with consumers.
+Invented in the 1980s, it took nearly 20 years for the vacuums to become popular with consumers.
 Dyson vacuums use a cyclonic separation design to maintain consistent suction and airflow.
 The two more expensive Dyson models available are the All Floor and the Animal.
 There are minimal differences between these two vacuum models.

 James Dyson is an English inventor who introduced a new kind of bagless vacuum cleaner in 1983.
 Called the G-Force, this cleaner used a process called cyclonic separation to provide more efficient vacuum suction that doesn't slow during use.
 This vacuum became the basis for the popular line of Dyson vacuum cleaners used today.
 Dyson faced a lot of resistance to his design, with no vacuum manufacturers willing to take on his design.
 Dyson ended up starting his own manufacturing company to build and sell his vacuums.
 It wouldn't be until the early 2000s that the general public would see the merits of his design.
 Today these vacuums are among the most popular devices in the United States and the United Kingdom.